realB12/applai/_ApplAI personal Job Application and Management Solution.md

 > **the Full AppAI Project Outline for Project Workers**

-In this sense, this document is the most up to date **Single Point of entry (SPE) document** for whatever is going on in this ApplAI PROJECT, whereas the [ReadMe](README.md) is just the publicly exposed (GitHub) summary describing the final product and therefore might not be aligned to this document!
+In this sense, this document is the most up to date **Single Point of entry (SPE) document** for **whatever is going on in this ApplAI-PROJECT**, whereas the [ReadMe](README.md) is just the publicly exposed (GitHub) summary describing the final product and therefore might not be aligned to this document!

 ---